bhargavinaini/Nginx-Blue-Green/README.md

 - **my-app/**: Contains the Helm chart for deploying the application.
-- **Jenkinsfile**: Defines the CI/CD pipeline for automating deployments.
+- **Jenkins/**: Contains Jenkins CI/CD pipeline for automating deployments and Jenkins deployment file.

 ## 🛠️ Setup Instructions